cloudmesh/cloudmesh-nlp/documentation/README-google.md

 ![](images/g11.png)

 This private key will be placed in your Downloads folder. it is a very important piece of information.
+When creating this private key make sure to download as a json format.

 in the command line
 you must create a virtual enviroment for the location of this project